 How can these probes optimise user surveys and usability testing software selection?

-By integrating Clarify, Detail, Rationalize, Imagine, and Ideate into study design, researchers can elevate the efficacy of user surveys, usability testing software, and usability testing tool selection—improving depth, engagement, and actionable results.
+By integrating Clarify, Detail, Rationalize, Imagine, and Ideate into study design, researchers can elevate the efficacy of u003cstrongu003euser surveysu003c/strongu003e, u003cstrongu003eusability testing softwareu003c/strongu003e, and u003cstrongu003eusability testing toolu003c/strongu003e selection—improving depth, engagement, and actionable results.

 What is a probe in UI/UX?

-Probes for context mapping are exercises we give to a target group in a design project; from these, we can get an understanding about their lives.
+Probes for context mapping are u003cstrongu003eexercises we give to a target group in a design projectu003c/strongu003e; from these, we can get an understanding about their lives.
 The purpose of probes is to inspire us as designers at the starting phases of a project and to sensitize users to their own context.

 What are the 4 stages of UX research?